 Will Google stay off the OTAs patch?

-As Google’s meta-model becomes increasingly monopolistic Pamela Whitby begins a series on how travel distribution is evolving.
-Part 1 takes a look at the Google factor
+As Google’s meta-model becomes increasingly monopolistic, Pamela Whitby takes a look at how travel distribution is evolving

 If Google is a travel company, Marriott and Airbnb are morphing into online travel agents (OTAs) and Amazon is, hypothetically, about to become one, could Expedia Group, Booking Holdings or Ctrip be out of business in five to ten years time?